 This salad is the next best thing to eating a bean straight off the garden vine.
 The beans are lightly blanched, so they retain all of their snap and color.
 We toss them with grape tomatoes, bacon, almonds, red onions, chives, and a honey-balsamic vinaigrette.
 It’s a veritable riot of texture and flavor: grassy, pungent, sweet, nutty, crisp, soft, and crunchy.
 We are particularly wild for a forkful of charred bacon bits, lush tomato, and honey-sweet dressing — it’s like a mini BLT.

 This snappy little number will shine in a simple patio dinner.
 We’d serve it with a grilled steak and a nice bottle of Pinot Noir.
 If you want to go lighter, think about grilled toast with a thick layer of ricotta — you can pile the salad on top and let the toast soak up all the juices like a giant crouton.

 Our tip: Unlike a leafy green salad, this one won’t wilt.
-That makes it perfect for making ahead and for traveling to potlucks, picnics, and work.
+That makes it perfect for making ahead and for traveling to family potlucks and picnics.

 4 strips of bacon